sethlopezme/generator-tmpww/README.md

 For more information on configuring Grunt tasks, go [here](http://gruntjs.com/configuring-tasks).

-#### Development Stage
+#### Development
 While developing your project, simply run `grunt` from the shell in order to have grunt run CSSComb, Sass/LESS preprocessing, and autoprefixing tasks.

-If you'd like to use LiveReload, run `grunt watch` from your shell.
-This will watch your project for changes to your CSS, Javascript, and Images, and run the appropriate Grunt tasks.
+To have grunt do this automatically for you and enable LiveReload, run `grunt server` from your shell.
+This will set up your static server on port `9000`, watch your project for changes, and run the appropriate Grunt tasks.

-It's usually easier to use the Chrome extension.
+It's usually easier to use a LiveReload extension.
 For more information on LiveReload, go [here](http://livereload.com/).

-#### Deployment Stage
+#### Deployment

 When your project is complete, and you're ready to deploy, run `grunt build` from your shell.
 This will run all of the optimization tasks, and build your project in the `build` directory.
 All of your deployment-ready files will be in the `build` directory.